Hendrix-CS/csci150/homework/minecraft.md

 in the square in front of your character?
 You can either play with the command on code.org to figure it out, or just make a reasonable guess and write down your assumption.

-You may write your program by hand, or type it and print it out.
-Either way, you should **bring a physical copy of your homework to class on Wednesday**.